This is where you will find a comprehensive list of recent Press Releases.

 2016 YRALIS CHAMPIONSHIPS

-The Yacht Racing Association of Long Island Sound (YRALIS) 12th annual PHRF & One Design Championship was hosted by Riverside YC, American YC and Indian Harbor YC.
-It was a good year in terms of number of participants, as 103 boats with approximately 450 sailors in 13 divisions, ranging from one person 14' Laser sail boat to a 47' fixed keel boat with a crew of 9, joined fellow competitors to vie for top billing on the leader board.
+The Yacht Racing Association of Long Island Sound (YRALIS) 12th annual PHRF & One Design Championship was hosted by Riverside YC, American YC, and Indian Harbor YC.
+It was a good year in terms of number of participants, as 103 boats with approximately 450 sailors in 13 divisions, ranging from one person 14' Laser sailboat to a 47' fixed keel boat with a crew of 9, joined fellow competitors to vie for top billing on the leaderboard.
 Mother Nature once again defied the naysayers who predicted little wind on Long Island Sound at various times of the year.
-While the treat of a thunderstorm loomed over Long Island Sound for Saturday's racers, Mother Nature was kind.
+While the threat of a thunderstorm loomed over Long Island Sound for Saturday's racers, Mother Nature was kind.
 The rain held off until after the post-race party.
 On Sunday, there was some wind for the Riverside YC and Indian Harbor race circles but American YC Race Committee had to work hard to find wind for the one-design guys.
 Trophies were awarded at Riverside YC and American YC.

 OAKCLIFF INTERNATIONAL - FIRST STOP ON THE GRAND SLAM